fbpx

 i.
 Losing Money

 The most likely result of breaching an SLA is that you’ll incur a fine.
-Depending on the severity or frequency of a breach, these fines will vary.
+These fines will vary depending on the severity or frequency of a breach.

-It goes without saying that you want to avoid fines, as any financial outgoings that aren’t necessary expenses are going to negatively impact your cash flow and the profitability of your business.
+It goes without saying that you want to avoid fines, as any financial outgoings that aren’t necessary expenses will negatively impact your cash flow and the profitability of your business.

 If these build up, whether resulting from negligence or (more simply) poor tracking and monitoring, then your business will be needlessly suffering.